Google: Preventing E Criminal

 Inquire

-When shopping online, investigate the seller's profile and be wary of suspiciously low prices, just as you would if you were buying something from a local store.
-Scrutinize online deals that seem too good to be true.
-No one wants to be tricked into buying fake products.
-Those who offer free expensive products or which would not normally have a discount or with a discount of 90% are likely to have malicious intent.
-If you use Gmail, you may see a warning at the top of your screen if you view an email that the system thinks may be a scam – if you see this warning, think again before replying to this email .
+When shopping online, explore the seller's profile and be careful with the suspectly low prices as you would if you were buying something from a local store.
+Scrutinize online offers that look great to be true.
+No one wants to be swept away and buy counterfeit goods.
+Those who offer free of charge expensive products or services that would normally not have a discount or a discount of the order of 90% are probably malicious.
+If you're using Gmail, you might see a warning at the top of your screen if you're viewing an email that the system thinks might be a scam - if you see this warning, think back before replying to this email .

 Beware of scams that use Google's brand.
 Google does not make draws.
 We do not charge funds for training new employees - if you receive an email claiming that you have been hired by Google but you have to pay a fee for your training before you start, it is a scam.
 Be cautious with those who claim to sell cars using Google Wallet.
 Learn more about the various scams that use Google's brand.